nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <img src="images/FindUpdateFilteredClientListSequenceDiagram.png" width="800" height="300" />

-`CombinedPredicate` inherits from the generic class `Predicate<T>` and tests all predicates that were passed to it when it was initialised.
-This makes use of the `Command` design pattern, as the `FindClientCommand` and `FindProjectCommand` do not need to know which predicates specifically are involved., and only need to test the `CombinedPredicate`.
-This is shown by the class diagram below, where a `FindClientCommand` and `FindProjectCommand` stores a `CombinedPredicate` which can have any number of `Predicate`s.
+`CombinedPredicate<T>` is a generic class that inherits from the generic class `Predicate<T>` and tests all predicates that were passed to it when it was initialised.
+The `FindClientCommand` and `FindProjectCommand` objects are unaware of what predicates it is specifically testing, since they only know that they are testing a `Predicate<T>` object, making use of the `Command` design pattern.
+This is shown by the class diagram below, where a `FindClientCommand` and `FindProjectCommand` stores a `Predicate<T>` object.

 <img src="images/CombinedPredicateClassDiagram.png" width="500" />